Ganja, Azerbaijan: Religion

 The urban landscape of Ganja is shaped by many communities.
 Religious diversity has however greatly decreased over the last decades, with the emigration of most Armenians, Slavs, Jews and Germans.
 The religion with the largest community of followers by far is Islam.
 The majority of the Muslims are Shia Muslims, and the Republic of Azerbaijan has the second-highest Shia population percentage in the world after Iran.
-The city's notable mosques include Shah Abbas Mosque, Goy Imam Mosque, Shahsevenler Mosque, Qirikhli Mosque and Qazakhlar Mosque.
+The city's notable mosques include Shah Abbas Mosque, the Imamzadeh Complex incorporating the Goy Imam Mosque, Shahsevenler Mosque, Qirikhli Mosque and Qazakhlar Mosque.

 There are some other faiths practiced among the different ethnic groups within the country.
 The other faith worshipping places include Alexander Nevsky Church, German Lutheran Church, Saint John Church and Saint Sarkis Church.
 Before the Kirovabad pogrom in 1988 a significant community of Armenian Christians existed.

+Population

-According to the State Statistics Committee, as of 2018, the population of city recorded 332,600 persons, which increased by 31,900 persons (about 10.6 percent) from 300,700 persons in 2000.
-162,300 of total population are men, 170,300 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 332,600 persons, which increased by 31,900 persons (about 10.6 percent) from 300,700 persons in 2000.
+Of the total population, 162,300 are men and 170,300 are women.
 More than 26 percent of the population (about 86,500 persons) consists of young people and teenagers aged 14–29.